 Public transit not only gives riders a way to get to work, school or fun around town, but it can also be a catalyst for change and growth in the neighborhoods it serves through transit-oriented development.

 Since 2011, more than $9.2 billion in commercial development has been completed, is currently under construction or is reasonably committed to within a half-mile radius of MetroLink stations across Missouri and Illinois.

-Construction is in progress for Expo at Forest Park, a new $90 million mixed-use transit-oriented development in the Skinker-DeBaliviere neighborhood of the city of St. Louis.
+Construction has finished on Expo at Forest Park, a new $90 million mixed-use transit-oriented development in the Skinker-DeBaliviere neighborhood of the city of St. Louis.

-Located along DeBaliviere Avenue, just north of Forest Park, it will include more than 278,000 square feet of residential and amenity space and 30,000 square feet of retail.
+Located along DeBaliviere Avenue, just north of Forest Park, it includes more than 278,000 square feet of residential and amenity space and 30,000 square feet of retail.